Democrats Breathe Sigh Of Relief After Tuesday's Primaries

 But for the second straight election, Republicans could not get a candidate through to the general election for the Senate.

-It means that Sen. Dianne Feinstein will be pitted against state Sen. Kevin De León, who is appealing to progressives and Latinos.
-Still, Feinstein enters in a very strong position, winning 1.2 million more votes than De León Tuesday night.
+It means that Sen. Dianne Feinstein will be pitted against state Sen. Kevin de León, who is appealing to progressives and Latinos.
+Still, Feinstein enters in a very strong position, winning 1.2 million more votes than de León Tuesday night.

 2. The party is positioned well in the suburbs so far